Mindspace uses monetary tactics to help users stick to their commitments.

 Most apps during setup ask users how much they want to use their phone (Example, 1 hours, 2 hours, 3 hours etc).
 This is a difficult question for a user to answer without much knowledge about their own usage.

-Most competitors simply lock users out of apps entirely which can be tough for users that use large multi-purposed apps like facebook or instagram.
+Most competitors lock users out of apps entirely which can be tough for users that use large multi-purposed apps like facebook or instagram.

 There is a lack of features to motivate users to stay on top of digital detox goals.
+There are no repercussions to not following targets.

 SWOT analysis